-The Long Term Financial Plan is a necessary component of the City's resourcing strategy, it includes the financial modelling of actions and strategies contained within the City's asset management planning and workforce plan.
+The Long Term Financial Plan is a necessary component of the City of Coffs Harbour's (City) resourcing strategy, it includes the financial modelling of actions and strategies contained within the City's asset management planning and workforce plan.

 What is the Purpose of this Long Term Financial Plan?